amir734jj/regression-state-machine/README.md

 - `[BoundValue]` maps statically bounded parameter to be looked up from a dictionary provided at runtime
 - `[Guard]` describes the acceptable properties of parameter candidate

 Code finds all viable paths statically and then runs them as a sequence.
+There is also a runtime validator to make sure promised return value of function declared via an attribute statically has been followed.

 ```csharp
 public class TestAspects